-One Faculty of the Parent/Teaching Department, Chairman not associated with the class; nominated by the HOD.
-Faculty Advisor(s) for the Class Member-Secretary Course Instructor(s) Member(s) FOUR to SIX students from the Class/Course to be chosen by the students amongst themselves Members One Faculty of the Parent/Teaching Department, not associated with the class; nominated by the HOD.
-Faculty Advisor(s) for the Class Course Instructor(s) FOUR to SIX students from the Class/Course to be chosen by the students amongst themselves One Faculty of the Parent/Teaching Department,not associated with the class; nominated by the HOD.Faculty Advisor(s) for the ClassCourse Instructor(s)FOUR to SIX students from the Class/Courseto be chosen by the students amongst themselves
+(a) One Faculty of the Parent/Teaching Department, ...
+Chairman not associated with the class; nominated by the HOD.

+(b) Faculty Advisor(s) for the Class ...
+Member-Secretary

+(c) Course Instructor(s) ...
+Member(s)

+(d) FOUR to SIX students from the Class/Course to be chosen by the students amongst themselves ...
+Members